Enrolled Agent Exam

 Are there specific test dates for the Enrolled Agent Exam?

 There is no testing during the months of March and April.
 This is to give the exam creators time to update and adjust the exam as needed while new tax laws are going into place.
-The current test window is now through February 28, 2021.
+The testing window runs from the beginning of May to the end of February.
 If you fail a section, please allow 24 hours before scheduling a retake.

 How is the EA exam administered?